albamvv/LLM-HF/05-Fine_Tuning_BERT_for_Sentiment/README.md

 {'sadness': 0, 'joy': 1, 'surprise': 5, 'anger': 3, 'love': 2, 'fear': 4}
 ```
 **Reverse mapping from IDs to labels**
+- The new dictionary maps numerical IDs back to sentiment labels.

 ```python
 id2label = {v: k for k, v in label2id.items()}